Door to Door fundraising

 Monthly giving is of great importance to us as it allows us to plan for the future and support the Mater Hospital, as we know there’s a reliable source of income to count on.

-The locations for door to door fundraising this week is;
+The locations for door to door fundraising this week are;

 The direct debit you set up goes towards the areas of most need in the Mater Hospital.
 We make sure the funds are invested in new and crucial equipment, education and research, and to redevelop areas of the hospital such as wards and family rooms.
 Our fundraisers will be glad to explain this in more details to ensure you are satisfied with where your money is invested.